 For decades though the testers at the coal face have recognised, and worked diligently, to manage that real heavyweight complexity that makes up this discipline.
 And it is complex.
 Really damn complex.
 Cans of worms spring to mind.
 And most really don’t want to take the lid off that can.
 They don’t want to because deep down they know that once those worms start to escape it’s going to be damn hard to get those worms back in.
 The reality of what you face, if you want to do the job properly, needs to be addressed.

 Trouble is we’re in an agile world now.
 An agile world where everyone has been thrown together.
 Those worms are starting to escape.
 Those parallel worlds of dev and QA have converged.
-There’s no silos in which to hide complexity in now.
+There are no silos in which to hide complexity now.
 There’s a realisation that this simple ‘testing’ concept really isn’t as simple as you want to believe.